 - If you’re dealing with a male dog who’s having accidents, you may want to fit him with a dog belly band to keep him dry at night.

-In addition to these things, you may want to pick up a pet-safe carpet deodorizer or a pet-safe floor cleaner, if you have tile, wood, or linoleum floors.
+In addition to these things, you may want to pick up a carpet cleaner for dog urine, a pet-safe carpet deodorizer or a pet-safe floor cleaner, if you have tile, wood, or linoleum floors.
 These products won’t only help keep your home smelling fresh, but they’ll also help prevent the kinds of ongoing accidents lingering pee-pee odors sometimes cause.